marmelab/react-admin/docs/Inputs.md

 | `root`     | Applied to the root element                                   |
 | `label`    | Applied to the underlying Material UI's `FormLabel` component |

-**Tip**: `"RaCheckboxGroupInput"`: Global css name for overriding all instances of the component using Material UI theme.
-See their [documentation](https://material-ui.com/customization/globals/#css).
+To override the style of all instances of `<CheckboxGroupInput>` using the [material-ui style overrides](https://material-ui.com/customization/globals/#css), use the `RaCheckboxGroupInput` key.

 ### Usage